talestonini/dockervim/README.md

 SBT-Scala projects need a few steps to prepare:

-    rm -rf .bloop .bsp .metals
+    rm -rf .bloop .bsp .metals project/project project/target sbt bloopInstall
-    sbt bloopInstall
     nvim build.sbt

 This will recreate directories `.bloop` and `.bsp` (`sbt bloopInstall`) and then `.metals` (opening the `build.sbt`).
 Now metals should detect the project and then request to import it.
-After a while, jump-to navigation should work (it could take a considerable while for the first time).
+After a while, jump-to navigation should work (it could take a considerable while for the first time, as the language server needs to connect and the whole project needs to be compiled).

+**Note #1**: If you notice the project not being detected, certainly `.metals` directory should also not be there.
+In that case, restart Neovim with the `build.sbt` file until metals detects the project and suggets to import it, with the `.metals` directory there.

+**Note #2**: I suspect that plugin `sbt-bloop`'s version (`project/metals.sbt`) should match the version of SBT for the project (`build.properties`).
+Since `project/metals.sbt` is a file managed by Metals and apparently it bumps up the plugin version to the latest automatically, keep an eye for that version going ahead of your project's SBT version.
+I noticed that in such case, jump-to navigation was working as project import failed (red message at the bottom).

 Thoubleshooting:

-- `:CocCommand` and fuzzy search for *doctor*, or
+- `:CocCommand` and fuzzy search for *doctor*
-- Check the logs in `.metals/`, or
+- Check the logs in `.metals/`
-- Upgrade the scala version used by the project.
+- Upgrade the scala version used by the project

 It happened to me needing to delete `.bloop`/`.bsp`/`.metals` more than once until connection to the language server worked and all the jump-to definitions could work.
 A good test is jumping to your own project classes and to Scala classes such as `String` and `Future`.